alix-8/WAD-activity2/README.md

 # Real Estate Management System - Laravel Integration

 ## Description of the System
-The Real Estate Management System is a web-A real estate system that lists the agents of a brokerage firm and displays the properties handled by each agent, including the amenities and addresses of the properties.
+A real estate system that lists the agents of a brokerage firm and displays the properties handled by each agent, including the amenities and addresses of the properties.

 ---